Ratheshprabakar/Contact-Management-System/README.md

 # Contact-Management-System
-A mini project on C to create and manage contacts.
+A mini project on C to create and manage contacts..

 This project will contains